-If you’re looking for a place to find the best time management ideas in the world, then you are in the right place.
+If you’re looking for a place to find some of the best time-based productivity ideas in the world, then you are in the right place.
 Don’t be misled, however.
 We aren’t the source of many of the research that we highlight, but we do specialize in searching for and finding fresh ideas, wherever they may come from.

 Here at 2Time Labs, where I’m the founder, we tinker with them out in the open – telling you where they can be found and what you can do with them to improve your productivity, or that of your company.

-So, instead of spending a bunch of time marketing and selling, here at 2Time Labs we spend our time in the lab… trying to figure out what really works below superficial answers and separating it from what doesn’t.
+So, instead of spending a bunch of time marketing and selling, here at 2Time Labs we spend our time in the lab… trying to figure out what really works below superficial, glossy answers.
 It’s a longer, slower process than many would like to see (our SEO sucks) but it’s the only way to arrive at long-lasting solutions that make a profound difference.

-But I’m guessing that if you have read this far that you already know a thing or two about time management, and that there’s a lot of snake-oil on sale out there.
+But I’m guessing that if you have read this far that you already know a thing or two about time management, and you know there’s a lot of snake-oil on sale out there.

 The good news is you aren’t alone.
-There are a number of others who have tired of copying other people’s habit patterns, even if they are well-established gurus.
-We all are looking past the promises of one-size-fits-all solutions and instant formulae.
+There are a number of others who have tired of copying other people’s habit patterns, even if they happen to well-established gurus.
+We are all looking past the promises of one-size-fits-all solutions and instant formulae.
 We yearn for a new challenge that will help us to keep growing.
 We need new knowledge.

 Mind you, there were lots of people selling Time Management 1.0 solutions: rigid sets of detailed practices that worked fine for an author or trainer who had decided that they should work for everyone… if only they could follow the detailed regimen.
 But none of these regimens worked for me, and no-one was willing to show me how to come up with a system of my own.